 The mild-hybrid diesel consumption comparison

-We’re still waiting for an electric van that can fulfill our requirements to be produced.
+We’re still waiting for an electric van that can fulfil our requirements to be produced.
 So, last December we bought our first mild-hybrid van and the obvious choice is to buy another.
 But first, I wanted to test our assumptions.
-I compared the mild-hybrid’s diesel consumption with another van in our fleet.
+I compared the mild hybrid’s diesel consumption with another van in our fleet.
 It’s the same model with a standard diesel engine.

 The good news